My goal in writing this post is to introduce you to a new way of thinking about health and approaching health care.

 Because of my painful, chronic ear and sinus infections, I started seeing specialists when I was four years old and was prescribed countless doses of antibiotics over the next decade.
 By the time I was in high school, I had been through a half dozen ear and sinus surgeries.
 Scarring caused by all of the infections eventually resulted in a 40% hearing loss in my left ear, which I still have today.

 One of the most important things to remember about hearing loss is that there are a number of different treatments and products out there that can make managing the health of your ears a little easier.
+Speaking to your doctor, be they from Southwest Care or elsewhere, is key when it comes to making the choices to help you in your treatment.

 For example, one of my friends who lives with hearing loss uses a hearing amplifier and has found that this small device has improved her ability to hear.
 As with any health-related matter, it is so vital to find unique ways to combat your ailments.